Overflowing with garden veggies? These 5 simple recipes—and one genius fruit-fly hack—will save your summer haul.

 - Strain or remove the insert strainer.
 Now you can compost those veggies.

-- Pour broth into freezer-safe containers (recycled containers are perfect).
+- Pour broth into freezer-safe containers, like these amazing reusable BPA-free silicone containers.
+Recycled containers work well too.
 Leave ½ inch of headspace at minimum.

 By using this method for making veggie broth, you’ll reduce the need to purchase broth at the store and can cook with a healthier alternative than meat-based broth.
 The best part?
 It’s 100% free, repurposing scraps that most people throw into the trash.